 The Collaborative adopts an annual budget for its general fund.
 A budgetary comparison schedule has been provided for the general fund to demonstrate compliance with this budget.
-For fiscal year 2020, the Collaborative had actual revenues of approximately \$13.3 million, compared to budgeted revenues of approximately \$14.1 million.
-The major reasons for the change between budgeted revenues and actual revenues are as follows: (1) increased tuition income as a result of increased enrollment at the North River School in addition to (2) decreases in transportation revenues as a result of the shutdown due to the COVID-19 pandemic.
-Actual expenditures of the Collaborative were approximately \$12.8 million, compared to budgeted expenditures of \$14.9 million.
-The major reasons for the change between budgeted expenditures and actual expenditures are as follows: (1) overall reductions in staff and salaries during the year and (2) transportation drivers, transportation administrative staff, one-on-one aides, and certain other employees were laid off as a result of the shutdown due to the COVID-19 pandemic.
+For fiscal year 2021, the Collaborative had actual revenues of approximately \$11.3 million, compared to budgeted revenues of approximately \$14.8 million.
+The major reasons for the differences between budgeted revenues and actual revenues are as follows: (1) decreased tuition income as a result of decreased enrollment at the North River School in addition to (2) decreases in transportation revenues as a result of the COVID-19 pandemic and the social distancing requirements in accordance with the Massachusetts Department of Elementary and Secondary Education.
+Actual expenditures of the Collaborative were approximately \$11.3 million, compared to budgeted expenditures of \$15.7 million.
+The major reasons for the differences between budgeted expenditures and actual expenditures are as follows: (1) overall reductions in staff and salaries during the year and (2) decreased number of transportation drivers.